 Do you have an about page on your blog?

-Did you know that this page is likely going to become the most useful and popular page on your blog?
+Did you know that your About page is likely going to become the most useful and popular page on your blog?

 I’m surprised to see many new and old bloggers did not actually realize it and never got their about page properly written!